You are here

 DVA does not provide funding for the purchase, training, transport or upkeep of any type of Assistance Dog through a DVA approved rehabilitation plan.

 Consistent with our general approach to the provision of aids and appliances, Service Dogs can be considered under the Rehabilitation Appliances Program (RAP).
-Guide Dogs are the only type of Service Dog that are included on the included on the RAP National Schedule of Equipment and are considered for veterans who are vision impaired.
+Guide Dogs are the only type of Service Dog that are included on the RAP National Schedule of Equipment and are considered for veterans who are vision impaired.
 The provision of a Guide Dog under RAP is based on assessed clinical need due to a war-caused injury/accepted disability.

 Hearing and Mobility Service Dogs are not listed on the RAP Schedule of Equipment as an aid for veterans.
 Requests to DVA for the supply of aids (such as Service Dogs) and appliances that do not appear on the Schedule must be referred in writing to the Director, Health Access for consideration.

-To be eligible for the provision of a Service (Assistance) Dog a veteran must hold a DVA Health Card for All Conditions (Gold Card) or a DVA Health Card for Specific Conditions (White Card) and have an assessed need due to a war-casued injury/accepted disability.
+To be eligible for the provision of a Service (Assistance) Dog a veteran must hold a DVA Health Card for All Conditions (Gold Card) or a DVA Health Card for Specific Conditions (White Card) and have an assessed need due to a war-caused injury/accepted disability.
 In the case of a request for a Service Dog, the request would be considered as specifically required to aid persons with mobility or sensory impairment.

 1. Service (Assistance) Dogs